 Frequently Asked Questions (FAQ)

-Q. What is the difference between over-the-counter and prescription hydroquinone?
+Q. What is the difference between over-the-counter and hospital-prescribed hydroquinone?

 The concentration differs.
-Over-the-counter products are 2% or less, but medical-grade products can be prescribed at a high concentration of 4-5%.
-While higher concentrations tend to have stronger effects, they also cause stronger irritation, so it is safer to use them under the supervision of a doctor.
+Over-the-counter products are 2% or less, but medical-grade prescriptions can be 4-5% high concentration.
+While higher concentrations tend to be more effective, they also cause stronger irritation, so use under a doctor's supervision is safer.

 It depends on the type.
-Age spots (common dark spots), post-inflammatory hyperpigmentation, and melasma can be expected to improve with hydroquinone + tretinoin.
-For types of dark spots that require ADM or Q-switched laser, laser treatment is effective.
-We recommend confirming the type during a consultation first.
+Age spots (common spots), post-inflammatory hyperpigmentation, and melasma can be expected to improve with hydroquinone + tretinoin.
+For conditions like ADM and certain types of spots that require Q-switched laser, laser treatment is effective.
+We recommend first identifying the type of spot through a diagnosis.

-Q. I'm experiencing redness and peeling.
-Should I continue using it?
+Q. I've developed redness and peeling, should I continue using it?

-In the first few weeks, you may experience redness, dryness, and peeling as a retinoid reaction.
-Typically, the skin adjusts within 2-4 weeks.
-If symptoms are severe, reduce the frequency of use to every other day and increase moisturization.
-If it does not improve, please consult us.
+Redness, dryness, and peeling can occur as a retinoid reaction during the first few weeks.
+Skin usually acclimates in 2-4 weeks.
+If symptoms are severe, reduce frequency to every other day and increase moisturizing.
+If symptoms do not improve, please consult us.

 -

-If you are experiencing severe pain or fever, please call us.
+If you have severe pain or fever, please call us.
 We will guide you through the consultation process. -

 Reception and filling out the medical questionnaire

-Please indicate the location and onset of your dark spots/melasma, and any skincare products or topical medications you have used previously.
+Please indicate the location and onset of your spots/melasma, and any skincare or topical medications you have used previously.

 -

-The doctor will assess the extent and severity through visual inspection and palpation. -
+We will determine the extent and severity through visual inspection and palpation. -

 Treatment and prescription

-Depending on your symptoms, we will prescribe hydroquinone topical medication, tretinoin, tranexamic acid, vitamin C oral medication, etc.
+We will prescribe hydroquinone topical cream, tretinoin, tranexamic acid, vitamin C oral medication, etc., depending on your symptoms.

 -